Underrout/smw-project-template/README.md

 ### How to restore the project

-After you check out a specific commit/branch, just run Lunar Helper's Build option to build a ROM from the currently checked out project state.
-Note that you will have to reload the built ROM in Lunar Magic if you already had it open to see the changes.
+After you check out a specific commit/branch, just run Lunar Helper's Build option to build a ROM from the currently checked out project state. ~~Note that you will have to reload the built ROM in Lunar Magic if you already had it open to see the changes.~~ As of Lunar Helper v1.3.0-LMC and Lunar Monitor v1.1.0, you no longer have to manually reload your ROM after Lunar Helper rebuilds the ROM you have open in Lunar Magic.

+### Quick Build or Build?

+I would generally recommend using Quick Build when you're working on a commit and doing a clean Build from scratch right before you're ready to commit your changes.
+This way you get the benefits of quicker build times while you're working on things but also can be sure that what you've worked on can be reproduced exactly as it was using the Build option later if you ever have to return to this exact commit.

 ### Avoiding merge conflicts